paulvilla/WindowsGSM.Windrose/README.md

 <img width="1141" height="504" alt="image" src="https://github.com/user-attachments/assets/3956e7b4-acc7-4345-a3b2-350f6db4acd0" />

 ### IMPORTANT
 Remember that when installing the addon in WindowsGSM, it must be named "WindowsGSM.Windrose".
-You need to remove the "1.0.0" from the name, both from the .zip file and from the folder inside it.
+You need to remove the "1.0.0" or "main" from the name, both from the .zip file and from the folder inside it.

 ### Useful Notes